aburciu/AuctionRoomAB/README.md

 Motivation for tech
 -------------------
-SignlaR was chosen for its ability to use Websocket transport, if availabe, and fallback to older transports if necessary.
+SignlaR was chosen for its ability to use the Websocket transport, if availabe, and fallback to older transports if necessary.
 The order in which the transport is chosen is the following:

 HTML 5 transports: